-Connecticut Premises Liability Attorney
+Connecticut Premises Liability Lawyer

 When you are injured due to an accident caused by a defective or dangerous condition on someone else’s property in Connecticut, you may be entitled to compensation through what is known as a premises liability claim.

 Although it may seem reasonable to expect an owner or manager to compensate you for an accident that occurs on their property, premises liability claims can be complicated.
 Property owners and occupiers often attempt to deny or minimize their liability.
 They might argue that you or someone else was responsible for your accident.

 If you have been hurt in an accident on someone else’s property, you deserve to be represented by a legal team that is committed to client service, getting results, and making you whole again.
 The Connecticut premises liability attorneys of Kocian Law Group treat our clients like we would want to be treated.
 We’ll go above and beyond for you and your family, and we’ll fight for compensation and justice.